An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Question #5) Which is more important to be a successful tester- Analytical & Critical thinking Or tool & Process expertise?

-Michael: That’s like asking “What’s more important to be a successful bicycle rider—keeping your balance or steering?”
+Michael: That’s like asking “What’s more important to being a successful bicycle rider—keeping your balance or steering?”
 It’s not an either/or question.

 Tools and process expertise aren’t very reliable or useful in the absence of analysis and critical thinking.
 Analysis and critical thinking can be aided by tools and expertise.
 Those things are all important, and many other things are, too.

-Question #6) Lot of our readers would want to know about whether or not certification can help them be better testers.
+Question #6) Lot of our readers would like to know whether or not certification can help them become better testers.
 What is your opinion on certifications?

 Michael: Most testing certifications don’t measure your ability to test.
 Don’t worry about getting certified.
 Concentrate on educating yourself.
 Look up BBST class material, or better yet, take a BBST class.
-Take an RST class, if you prefer.
+Take the RST class if you prefer.

 You can also read Jerry Weinberg’s booksir?t=softtesthelp 20&l=ur2&o=1.
 Read a lot of testing blogs.
 Practice testing with colleagues or with the Weekend Testing people.